bullmoose20/MK-Docs/docs/config/files.md

           - default: imdb
     ```

-    In the above example, `collection_files` is the type of File, which tells Komet that the entries that follow will
+    In the above example, `collection_files` is the type of File, which tells Kometa that the entries that follow will
-    create/update collections and `- default:` is the type of Path, which Komet that the file it is looking for is a Komet
+    create/update collections and `- default:` is the type of Path, which Kometa that the file it is looking for is a Kometa
     Defaults file.

     These ideas will be further outlined on this page.